-The Council is introducing a general subsidy of up to 20% funded by the district-wide general rate for new reticulated water or wastewater schemes for small communities.
+The Council is seeking feedback regarding the proposal to introduce a general subsidy of up to 20% funded by the district-wide general rate for new reticulated water or wastewater schemes for small communities.
 Small communities are defined as existing townships without either reticulated water or wastewater services.